ventocis/gettingStartedAsAnSWE/README.md

     -   [Atlassian's git tutorial](https://www.atlassian.com/git/tutorials) - You can ignore the parts specific to SVN, Perforce, & Bitbucket Cloud
     -   [Git documentation](https://git-scm.com/book/en/v2) - Git's documentation is hard to understand, so using some other websites may be helpful.

 **Databases:** The more familiar you are with them the better.
 I would focus first on learning SQL because it is used in many databases.
+There are two categories of databases: SQL & NoSQL.
+NoSQL databases are easier to learn in my opinion, but SQL is an integral component of being a full stack engineer.
+Here are the most popular ones:
+-   MongoDB: NoSQL
+-   Postgres: SQL

 **Shell:** The following commands are essential commands to know for bash or ZSH shells: